vippsas/vipps-developers/README.md

 Test (MT): api-test.vipps.no<br/>
 Production: api.vipps.no

-The IP addresses for these servers _may_ change wirthgout notice.
+The IP addresses for these servers _may_ change without notice.
 We do not have plans to do so, but necessary changes to our hosting environment may require it.
 Because of this, all firewall configurations, etc must be based on DNS, and not hardcoded IP addresses.